gavinr/csv-to-geojson/readme.md

 * [GeoJSON](https://gemnasium.com/npms/geojson)
 * csvToGeoJSON.js

-When you have those where you want'em, you just load', e.g.
+When you have those where in your desired path, just load'em:

 ```
 <script src="js/geojson.min.js"></script>